vocalpy/acoustic-communication-and-bioacoustics-bootcamp/README.md

 pip install "opensoundscape>=0.10.1" tensorflow-cpu timm
 ```

-(Pip is another package manager, that downloads packages from PyPI.
+([Pip](https://pip.pypa.io/en/stable/) is another package manager, that installs packages from the [Python Package Index](https://pypi.org/) (AKA PyPI).
-We need to use pip to install because there is not yet a conda package for opensoundscape.
+We need to use pip to install because Google does not make conda packages for tensorflow,
+and there is not yet a conda package for opensoundscape.
 It's beyond the scope of this bootcamp, but
-for purposes of scientific reproducibility you generally don't want to mix them.
+for purposes of scientific reproducibility you generally
+want to avoid using pip in a conda environment,
+and if you have to, you should use pip "last", after installing as much as you can with conda.
 See [this blog post from 2018](https://www.anaconda.com/blog/understanding-conda-and-pip).
 For even more nuance, see [this post from Itamar Turner-Trauring](https://pythonspeed.com/articles/conda-vs-pip/).
 There are ongoing efforts to [make the two work better together](https://conda.io/projects/conda/en/latest/user-guide/configuration/pip-interoperability.html), including newer tools like [pixi](https://prefix.dev/blog/pixi_a_fast_conda_alternative).
 )

+### 2. Download data

-2. Download the data here and place it in the `./data` folder: https://drive.google.com/drive/folders/1s1tS6obMyZ3xIaLqqP_aAmAx7eCcZxbh?usp=drive_link
+Download the data here and place it in the `./data` folder: https://drive.google.com/drive/folders/1s1tS6obMyZ3xIaLqqP_aAmAx7eCcZxbh?usp=drive_link

 You should end up with a folder structure like this:
 ```console